podium-lib/podlet/README.md

 To solve this it is possible to switch a podlet to development mode by setting the `development` argument in the constructor to `true`.

-When in development mode a default context on the HTTP response at `res.locals.podium.context` will be set and an encapsulating HTML document will be provided (so long as `res.podiumSend()` is used) when dispatching the content or fallback.
+When in development mode a default context on the HTTP response will be set and an encapsulating HTML document will be provided (so long as `res.podiumSend()` is used) when dispatching the content or fallback.

 The default HTML document for encapsulating a fragment will reference the values set on `.css()` and `.js()` and use `locale` from the default context to set language on the document.